• Skip to primary navigation

 • 1 ½ teaspoons vanilla extract

-• 1 cup canned pumpkin puree - NOT pumpkin pie mix, I use Libby's brand "100 percent pure pumpkin"
+• 1 cup canned pumpkin puree - I use Libby's brand "100 percent pure pumpkin," don't use "pumpkin pie mix"

 • ¾ teaspoon ground cinnamon